Welcome

 Installation :

-- Step 1.
-Copy the file
+• Step 1.
+Copy the file reading-time.html

-- Step 2.
-Save the file in the
+• Step 2.
+Save the file in the _includes directory of your project

-directory of your project - Step 3.
+• Step 3.
 Add the following line to your layout on the place where you want the reading time indicator to appear:

 {% include reading-time.html %}

-- Added option to “invert” / darken the font colors in the sidebar.
+• Added option to “invert” / darken the font colors in the sidebar.
 This enables use of bright sidebar images.
-Set
+Set invert_sidebar: true in the font matter to enable.
+Use defaults in the config file to enable this for all pages.

-- Added dingbat to
+• Added dingbat to page layout

-CSS classes that set the font size to the respective values. - Added options to change the file paths to favicon and apple touch icon in the confog file.
-Use
+• Added options to change the file paths to favicon and apple touch icon in the confog file.
+Use favicon and apple_touch_icon respectively.

 Changed

-- Added border radius to many elements
+• Added border radius to many elements

-- Modernized table design
+• Modernized table design

-will now remove the banner from the HTML and the JavaScript console. - Changed the box shadow of cards (projects, posts) to reduce the amount of painting the browser has to do on when mouse hovering them.
+• Changed the box shadow of cards (projects, posts) to reduce the amount of painting the browser has to do on when mouse hovering them.

-- Allow transparent project and post images
+• Allow transparent project and post images

-key in the config file will now correctly remove the logo from the sidebar - Fixed a bug that caused blog posts to be included the the search even when set to
+• Fixed a bug that caused blog posts to be included the the search even when set to sitemap: false in the front matter.

 New site release - v2.0